An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: Getting an Aff(d,Z) -equivariant set of complete Lambda -frames

 Define now $\pi\colon G \to \GL(k,\Z)$ as the map that sends an affinity $\vartheta\in G$, of the form $x\mapsto Ex+c$, to its linear part $E\in\GL(k,\Z)$.
 The map $\pi$ is a group homomorphism, and $\ker\pi$ is the subgroup of $G$ consisting of the translations.
-Since $G$ is finite, it doesn't contain any nontrivial translation (because nontrivial translations have infinite order).
+Since $G$ is finite, it does not contain any non-trivial translation (because non-trivial translations have infinite order).
 This means that $\ker\pi$ is trivial, so $\pi$ is injective.